 Free – $6,749

-Although DesignLab is not strictly a Houston-based entity, we had to include it because it is one of the best web design bootcamps available in 2020.
+Although DesignLab is not strictly a Houston-based tech bootcamp, we had to include it because it is one of the best web design bootcamps available.
 It also offers some shorter, four-week courses that students can check out on its website.

 Where: Houston, TX, online